 Most people think summer is water park season.
 But if you want to avoid crowds and have a better day in paradise, then get to a water park before summer gets here.
 My favorite water park in Orlando is Universal's Volcano Bay.
 Plan the Best Day at Universal's Volcano Bay with Tips for Couples.

 21. Winter Park Scenic Boat Tour

 One of Central Florida’s longest running experiences (since 1938), the Winter Park Scenic Boat Tour is a must-do whether you’re new to Central Florida or have been here quite a while.
 During the leisurely pontoon boat ride, you’ll cruise along the Winter Park Chain of Lakes via picturesque canals connecting the lakes.
-Tours depart every hour from 10am-4pm.
+Tours depart every hour from 10am-4pm, and is first come, first serve.
 The tour is most enjoyable during the cooler months.